rakutenintelligence-api/rakutenintelligence-api.github.io/faq.md

 ## Common Error Messages/Behavior for OAuth

-**Q: Why did I receive the following error message: The client you are attempting to give access to is not authorized by Slice.
+**Q: Why did I receive the following error message: The client you are attempting to give access to is not authorized by Rakuten Intelligence.
 Please contact the developer?**

 A: This message indicates that you have not been confirmed as a valid user.
 Please check the redirect_uri parameter to ensure it’s set to the correct value (https://developers.google.com/oauthplayground for our 'Quick Hello World’, or to your oauth callback URL).

-## Common Error Messages for White-Label
+## Common Error Messages for Server-Side

 **Q: Why does the link_mailbox URL send me to the Slice login page?**

 A: Your request token may not be URL safe.
 Try requesting another token by using api/v1/actions/login.
 If you still experience this behavior please contact us and the Slice API Team will resolve the situation.

-**Q: What’s the easiest way to debug my white-label code?**
+**Q: What’s the easiest way to debug my server-side code?**

 A: Simply download our command-line tool and use your credentials to populate the appropriate fields.